Morvan syndrome and related disorders associated with CASPR2 antibodies

 EEG background.
 The background EEG is normal.

 Caution.
-If focal slowing consistently over one area is not seen, consider structural brain abnormality.
+If focal slowing consistently over 1 area is not seen, consider structural brain abnormality.

 Caution.
 Generalized slowing is not seen except in postictal periods.